pocomane/luaproc-extended/README.md

 Returns the number of active workers (pthreads).

+**`luaproc.getnumfreeworkers( )`**

+Returns the number of the free workers (pthreads).
+If all the workers are running code, it return a negative integer that indicates the number of the queued functions.

 **`luaproc.wait( )`**

 Waits until all Lua processes have finished, then continues program execution.